 Glendale is an extremely ethnically-diverse city.
 The people who call Glendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glendale residents report their race to be White, followed by Asian.
 Glendale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 18.29% of the city’s residents.
 Important ancestries of people in Glendale include German, English, Irish, and Iranian.

-The most common language spoken in Glendale is Armenian.
-Other important languages spoken here include English and Spanish.
+The most common language spoken in Glendale is English.
+Other important languages spoken here include Spanish and Armenian.